xdg-go/testy/README.md

 }
 ```

-The diagnostic output indicates quotes string and indicates types where
+The diagnostic output quotes strings and indicates types where necessary
-relevant to allow easier problem diagnosis:
+to disambiguate.
+For example:

 ```
 _examples/example2_test.go|15| TestExample2: 8 tests failed